LeadFarmer-ai/mcp-host/README.md

 4. It decides what tools to use to answer the question & calls them
 5. It passes the tool responses back to the LLM along with the user query
 6. LLM decides whether to call more tools recursively or output a final answer
-7. Ultimately it sends the final response to the CLI
+7. It streams the response to the CLI as it goes

 ### Limitations

-- Only handling one MCP Server (we could pass a config of servers instead of only allowing one via cli)
 - LLM is Claude but it could be abstracted to be any tool calling LLM
 - Currently only supports text messages (no images/files)
 - Messages are stored in memory (no persistence)
 - If the data returned is very large it would at the least confuse the llm
+- not really handling data responses very elegantly
 - No error recovery for failed tool calls
 - Single conversation context only
-- I am pretty sure the code could be improved
+- The code could be improved

 ## How do MCP Servers Work